workflow4metabolomics/metaMS/tools/metaMS_plot/README.rst

 --------------
 **Version 1.0 - 20/05/2019**

-- NEW: new tool extract from previous metaMS_runGC tool
+- NEW : new tool extract from previous metaMS_runGC tool.
+EICs have been corrected.

 Test Status
 -----------